Space Mountain: Star Wars: Hyperspace Mountain

 Star Wars: Hyperspace Mountain is a seasonal version of Space Mountain at Disneyland.
-The Star Wars themed overlay of the ride first made its debut in Disneyland on November 16, 2015 at the "Season of the Force" event held at the parks to celebrate the release of the new Star Wars movie, Star Wars: The Force Awakens.
+The Star Wars themed overlay of the ride first made its debut in Disneyland on November 16, 2015 at the "Season of the Force" event held at the parks to celebrate the release of The Force Awakens.
 The Star Wars theming of the ride then became the permanent main attraction at both Disneyland Paris and Hong Kong Disneyland.
 The parks will periodically re-theme Space Mountain back to Hyperspace Mountain for a select few days of the year in the instance of special events at the parks.
 The ride becomes Star Wars themed again with the release of every Star Wars movie since The Force Awakens and for special events held at the parks such as Disneyland After Dark: 80s Nite.